lucashaley/lucashaley.github.io/_posts/2024-06-03-arkham-horror-lcg.md

 *   Clues vs. doom.
 A cool way of having both a positive and a negative progression for each 'act'.
 Makes for a very effective race.

 *   Locations.
 Opening and closing locations, travel between, and the way flipping a location can provide further narrative and mechanical opportunities.

+*   The setup and takedown times are horrendous, but so far the enjoyment from the experience has been worthwhile.